DIGA: Digital Arts (Undergraduate)

 Attributes: Liberal

-In this course, students collaborate on interdisciplinary media arts projects (such as digital stories, short films, animated films and other multimedia works) with peers, sharing expertise from different artistic genres within the field of media art.
-Projects will be tailored to fit the expertise and interests of each student cohort.
-The course will include a critical analysis of media arts, including aesthetic, ethical, social and professional considerations for media artists.
-Advanced level media arts require effective collaboration among artists from different genres.
-The course will include a significant collaborative project as well as opportunities to focus on individual artistic growth.
-Prerequisites: Students taking the course must have advanced knowledge and experience with one or more of the following areas: digital art and design, computer arts, video, electronic music, digital storytelling, filmmaking, game design, animation, visual effects, motion graphics, animation art and design, digital photography, 3D virtual worlds, digital performance, and audio production.
-Ideally digital media arts or digital art and design students take Digital Storytelling before Media Arts.
-This course was previously ART-223324 Media Arts.
+What are the theoretical foundations of digital media arts?
+This course will examine artistic theory related to the aesthetic, social, and ethical considerations of this emerging field.
+Students will analyze digital media artworks and participate in discussions with peers about interdisciplinary perspectives and wide-ranging artistic genres.
+They will investigate the intersection of theory and practice by planning and producing multimodal projects such as digital stories, short films, animation, virtual worlds, installations, and/or multimedia artworks.
+Advanced level digital media arts require effective collaboration among artists from different genres.
+This course will include a significant collaborative project as well as opportunities to focus on individual artistic growth.
+All projects will be tailored to fit the expertise and interests of each student cohort.
+Students taking the course must have advanced knowledge and experience with one or more of the following areas: digital art and design, computer arts, video, electronic music, digital storytelling, filmmaking, game design, animation, visual effects, motion graphics, animation art and design, digital photography, 3D virtual worlds, digital performance, and audio production.

 Attributes: Liberal